 The sex scenes in My Super Ex-Girlfriend - one of them just breaks the legs of the bed.
 One sends it through the wall into the next door apartment.
 One ends up with a large shark thrown at it, but that's something of another story...

 In an interesting twist of this trope, in the John Wayne romantic film The Quiet Man, he and his new bride argue so vigorously that they break the bed (It Makes Sense in Context) but end up not consummating the marriage on the wedding night.
-This trope is subtly invoked, though (this was the days of the Hays Code, after all).
+This trope is subtly invoked, though (this was the era of The Hays Code, after all).

 When the matchmaker O'Flynn visits the next morning, he finds the ruined bed: "Impetuous!
 Homeric!" he declares with shock.